anandology/ideas/README.md

 # ideas

-Proposals for various project ideas to work on
+Proposals for various project ideas to work on at Pipal Academy.